This spicy garlic shrimp and snow peas dish is quick and simple and takes literally 10-15 mins to put together. Perfect for a lazy evening.

 So I came up with a very easy to make spicy garlic shrimp dish with some greens.
 It’s spicy and sweet (my favourite flavour combination) and it’s crunchy from the quick saute snow peas.
 Even though the spicy shrimp is my favourite part of this recipe – the greens are good too. 😛

 You can find almost all of these ingredients at a local supermarket.
 If you can’t find oyster sauce or hoisin sauce, you can definitely can find them at your local Asian supermarket.

 For the cooking rice wine, it can also be found at at Asian supermarket if you can’t find it at a local grocery store but to keep things simple you can substitute this with any cooking wine such as dry sherry or white wine.

 For the shrimp, I used frozen shelled shrimp.
 I thawed it out by running it under cold water for a few minutes.
 You can use fresh shrimp as well 🙂

 Peeled or unpeeled?
 That’s your preference!
 Some people enjoy it with the shells on and some find it easier to eat without the shells.
 I personally like using shrimp with shells on because I find the shrimp doesn’t shrink as much during cooking.

 THROWING IT ALL TOGETHER

 Tip #1: Why do we have to use cold water to mix the corn starch with?
-Because if you use warm or hot water, the corn starch clumps up into a glue, and you don’t get a nice smooth mix.
+Because if you use warm or hot water, the corn starch clumps up into a glue-like paste.

 Add the oil and garlic on medium heat, add in the shrimp and cook it for a few minutes, add in the snow peas and cook it for a few seconds (yes seconds!), add in the starchy sauce mix and voila!
 Dinner is served.
 You can serve this up with rice, noodles, potatoes anything goes! 🙂